heinten/Introduction-into-CFD/2-elbow/1-pre-processing.md

 **dimensions**

   * Specifies the dimensions of the field, here kinematic pressure with the units $\text{m}^2\text{/s}^{2}$.
 In general, algebraic operations must be performed on properties using consistent units of measurement; in particular, addition, subtraction and equality are only physically meaningful for properties of the same dimensional units.
 As a safeguard against implementing a meaningless operation, OpenFOAM attaches dimensions to ﬁeld data and physical properties and performs dimension checking on any tensor operation.
-The dimension set in OpenFOAM consists of 7 scalars delimited by square backets, e.g.
+The dimension set in OpenFOAM consists of 7 scalars delimited by square backets, e.g. for kinematic pressure

 ```
-    [0 2 -1 0 0 0 0]
+    [0 2 -2 0 0 0 0]
 ```
 where each of the values corresponds to the power of each of the base units of measurement listed in the following table:
 | No. | Property           | SI unit       |